chime/terraform-aws-alternat/README.md

 1. [Data transfer](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer) out of AWS (the same as NAT Gateway)
 1. The operational expense of maintaining EC2 instances

 Of these, at scale, outbound data transfer is the most significant.
 Outbound data transfer is priced on a sliding scale based on the amount of traffic.
 Inbound data transfer is free.
-It is this asymmetry that this project leverages to save on the punishing data processing charges of NAT Gateway.
+It is this asymmetry that alterNAT leverages to save on the punishing data processing charges of NAT Gateway.

 Consider the cost of transferring that same 5TB inbound and 5TB outbound through a NAT instance.
 Using the EC2 Data Transfer sliding scale for egress traffic and a `c6gn.large` NAT instance (optimized for networking), the cost comes to about $526.
 This is a $428 per month savings (~45%) compared to the NAT Gateway.
 The more data processed - especially on the ingress side - the higher the savings.

 NAT instances aren't for everyone.
-You might benefit from this project if NAT Gateway data processing costs are a significant item on your AWS bill.
-If the hourly cost of the NAT instances and/or the NAT Gateways are a material line item on your bill, this project is probably not for you.
+You might benefit from alterNAT if NAT Gateway data processing costs are a significant item on your AWS bill.
+If the hourly cost of the NAT instances and/or the NAT Gateways are a material line item on your bill, alterNAT is probably not for you.
 As a rule of thumb, assuming a roughly equal volume of ingress/egress traffic, and considering the slight overhead of operating NAT instances, you might save money using this solution if you are processing more than 10TB per month with NAT Gateway.

 Features: